Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Learning Obstacle Uncertainty

 \subsubsection{Reachability Analysis}

-This section evaluates the results of reachability analysis through in \eqref{Eq:appreachset} based on the learned control set $\hat{\mathbb{U}}_t^s$.
-The system in this case is modeled by a nonlinear kinematic single-track vehicle model as in \eqref{eq: EV model}, where the control inputs generated from an unknown input set $\tilde{\mathbb{U}}_t^s$ with unknown distribution.
-The accelerations in the global coordinate system are extracted through historical trajectories to learn its intended control set by solving \eqref{LP:quansetonline}.
-Then it uses \eqref{Eq:appreachset} to predict the occupancy over a horizon, where the dynamics of the system are modeled by a second-order integrator as in \eqref{eq_SV_model}.
-It is seen in Fig.~\ref{fig: reach. set} that only a few samples are outside of the predicted occupancy, and the occupancy successfully covers the sampled trajectories at the end of the horizon.
-This indicates enhanced robustness over time.
-In addition, even though the nonlinear model of the system and the linear second-order integrator model used for predicting the occupancy in \eqref{Eq:appreachset} are quite different, the LP-based method still offers the desired accuracy in predicting the occupancy.
+This section evaluates the results of reachability analysis through \eqref{Eq:appreachset} based on the learned control set $\hat{\mathbb{U}}_t^s$.
+The actual obstacle dynamics are in this case modeled by a nonlinear kinematic single-track vehicle model as in \eqref{eq: EV model}, where the control inputs are generated from an unknown input set with an unknown distribution.
+The accelerations in the global coordinate system are extracted through historical trajectories to learn its intended control set by \eqref{LP:quansetonline} and the MH approach, respectively.
+Then it uses \eqref{Eq:appreachset} to predict the occupancy over a horizon, where the dynamics of the system are modeled by a second-order integrator as in~\eqref{eq_SV_model}.
+It is seen in Fig.~\ref{fig: reach. set} that the predicted occupancy using a linear model can well cover the trajectory samples generated by the nonlinear kinematic model, which indicates that the linear model-based prediction by the proposed method is a good local approximation of the nonlinear vehicle model with the choosen prediction horizon.
+Since the occupancy set in Fig.~\ref{fig: reach. set} can not completely cover the trajectory samples, it implies that the proposed method, in theory, does not guarantee safety in motion planning, but instead recovers approximately safe behavior by relying on past data to predict future obstacle dynamics.
+However, the empirical results in Section~\ref{sec: simulations} indicate that the proposed method still exhibits a high safety performance as a result of implementing the motion planner in a receding horizon manner.
+Note that the range of the occupancy in Fig.~\ref{fig: reach. set} depends on the maneuvers of the observed obstacle.
+If the control actions of the obstacle are generated from a larger input set, the predicted occupancy set will expand accordingly.
+To conclude, even though the nonlinear model of the obstacle and the linear second-order integrator model used for predicting the occupancy in \eqref{Eq:appreachset} are quite different, the proposed method still offers the desired accuracy in predicting the occupancy.